Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

 A few days later, three days after the Japanese attack on Pearl Harbor, the loss of the battle ships Prince of Wales and Repulse stunned the world.
-(The Norwegian ship Hai Lee transported 150 survivors from those ships from Singapore to Batavia).
+(The Norwegian Hai Lee transported 150 survivors from those ships from Singapore to Batavia).
 By the end of the month the Allies had suffered one military defeat after another, due to the rapidly advancing Japanese forces.
 As the new year of 1942 dawned, supplies and reinforcements had to be shipped to new theaters of operations.
 Singapore, the Dutch East Indies, the Pacific Islands and even Australia were threatened, and in the course of January, February and March 1942 a steady stream of important military convoys crossed The Indian Ocean to the war zone in the Far East, as well as from Australia and north to the vulnerable areas.

-In Oct.-1942, Pan Europe is listed, together with the Norwegian Fingal, in Convoy OC 35, which left Melbourne on Oct.
-14 and arrived Newcastle, N.S.W. on the 18th - ref. external link at the end of this page.
+It looks like Pan Europe spent quite a long time in Melbourne that spring.
+She had arrived there from Abadan on May 24, and A. Hague gives departure as July 28, when she returned to Abadan, with arrival Aug.
+30. She left Abadan again on Sept.
+3, arriving Melbourne Oct.
+7, and is subsequently listed, together with the Norwegian Fingal, in Convoy OC 35, which left Melbourne on Oct.
+14 and arrived Newcastle, N.S.W. on the 18th (Pan Europe is said to have been detached the day before) - also available via link in the table above.
 Her destination is not given, but going back to Page 2, we learn that she arrived Los Angeles on Nov.
-16, returning to Australia in Jan.-1943.
+16, remaining there for several weeks, before returning to Australia in Jan.-1943.

 POST WAR:

-Sold in May-1950 to Norddeutsche Reederei GmbH, Hamburg (of which J. A. Reinecke later became manager),West Germany and renamed Europa.
-Arrived at Hamburg in July-1954 to be broken up by Eckhardt & Co.
+Sold in May-1950 to Norddeutsche Reederei GmbH, Hamburg (of which J. A. Reinecke later became manager), West Germany and renamed Europa.
+Arrived Hamburg in July-1954 to be broken up by Eckhardt & Co.

 External links related to the text on this page: